-During the winter of 2018-2019, the non-working-hours pager responsibility will be shared among selected Public Works Highway Level III and IV employees rotating on a published schedule.
+During the winter of 2021-2022, the non-working-hours pager responsibility will be shared among selected Public Works Highway Level III and IV employees rotating on a published schedule.
 The person carrying the pager will make an initial determination on how the storm event will be handled.
-The employee with the pager will be temporarily in charge of operations until the Public Works Superintendent, Highway Foreman or Public Works Director arrives and takes over responsibility.
-A list of persons carrying the pager and dates has been published and is in effect.
+The employee with the pager will be temporarily in charge of operations until the Highway Superintendent or Public Works Director of Operations arrives and takes over responsibility.
+A list of persons carrying the pager and dates will be published.

-If contact cannot be made with the Highway Pager, the Public Works Superintendent should be paged followed by use of the Notification list identified in Section 2, Appendix E.
+If contact cannot be made with the Highway Pager, the Highway Superintendent should be paged followed by use of the Notification list identified in Section 2, Appendix E.